-Collaborating with our group company Suntory Garuda, a local foundation, and a local NGO, we implemented an educational program for elementary school children in Gowa (South Sulawesi Province), Banjarbaru (South Kalimantan Province), Sidoarjo (East Java Province), Tangerang (Banten Province) and Jakarta (the capital city) participate in the program.
+Collaborating with our group company Suntory Garuda Beverage, a local foundation, and a local NGO, we implemented an educational program for elementary school children in Gowa (South Sulawesi Province), Banjarbaru (South Kalimantan Province), Sidoarjo (East Java Province), Tangerang (Banten Province) and Jakarta (the capital city) participate in the program.
 Approximately 8,000 children have participated in the program as of the end of 2020.

 As in Vietnam, we teach about the importance of water, healthy water cycle, and the importance of preserving water resources through an original learning program.
 The program provides basic knowledge about water, addresses water pollution and how to eliminate it, and explores water preservation efforts that children can contribute to on an individual level.
 This contributes to improving children's awareness about environment in Indonesia.